For this week I rounded up the following blog posts that I enjoyed reading.

 - 101 side hustles to make extra money by Debt Roundup – click here

 - My take – ummmm, wow.
 No excuses to not have a side hustle.
-My current side hustles are 1) buying and selling sports cards, 2) thrifting, and 3) started providing digital marketing consulting on an hourly basis this month (Sept 2018).
-Based on my level of experience and being a VP, Digital Marketing at a Fortune 200, I have been charging clients anywhere from $150-300 per hour and have done better than expected.
-I absolutely love consulting and helping others win.
+My current side hustles are 1) buying and selling sports cards, 2) thrifting, and 3) providing digital marketing consulting on an hourly basis this month (Sept 2018).
+Based on my level of experience, I have been charging clients anywhere from $150-300 per hour and have done better than expected.
+I enjoy consulting and helping others win.

 Engage with me